Peak District

 Haddon Hall

 Haddon Hall has welcomed visitors for hundreds of years and its beauty and atmosphere never fails to enchant.
 Parts of the house date from the 12th Century and is described as “the most perfect house to survive from the middle ages.”
 Sitting like a jewel in its Elizabethan terraced gardens and overlooking the River Wye, film-makers flock to Haddon Hall to use it as a location.
-Ask at reception about our discounted tickets and special offers.
+Ask at Reception for a 15% discount voucher.

 Ilam Park